"Strategy vs Execution" is not a helpful distinction

 Like most startups, this one was funded by venture capital.
 This was their very first product.
 Part of my job as a strategist is to get to know their team and the different hats they wore so that I have a good sense of how the organization worked.

-Early-stage startups need builders, not consultants.
-So why were there so many consultants?
+Why were there so many consultants?

 However, every time I was at the client’s office, I couldn’t help but question it.
 There had to be a phenomenon at play here.